 Vents and drains can be located on the any surface on the outer shell, regardless of its orientation.

 The software will generate struts as needed to support down-hanging features on the outer shell.
-The software will also move and eliminated struts as needed to accommodate vents and drains.
+The software will also move and eliminate struts as needed to accommodate vents and drains.